andrei021/100-days-of-code/r1-log.md

 ### Day 71
 • Completed a lesson about binary search using collections framework;

-• Understood why this is the fastest way to find an element in a sorted list.
+• Understood why this is the fastest way to find an element in a sorted list;

+• Used a few collections list methods;

+• I've read about collections interfaces in Oracle's Docs  :star: